 Who can apply?

 To be eligible for to apply for a humanitarian exemption, applicants must:

 - Be legally entitled to enter New Zealand (i.e. a New Zealand resident or a critical purpose visa).

 - Have been in a very high risk country at any point in the 14 days immediately before the date of their arrival (including transit); and

 - Not be able to delay or conduct the proposed activity through any other means; and

 - Be required to travel after 11:59pm on 28 April 2021 (when the new measures for very high risk countries comes into effect), and

 - Have registered (or been registered on their behalf) in the Managed Isolation Allocation System(external link).

-The following are unlikely to be considered for humanitarian exemption
+The following will not be approved for humanitarian exemption:

 - Flight cancellation;